loomisntreal/Aura-.NET-Obfuscator/README.md

 ## FAQ

 * Q: Is there a binary available?
 A: No, you have to build it yourself.
+* Q: Will this project still be updated?
+A: Yes, if any decompilers are made for this obfuscator, minor & major bugs, or even a new feature, we will update this repository.

 ## Contribution
 Do you want to add awesome features to Aura?
 Here's how: